Sensitivity of mixing times of Cayley graphs: Preliminaries

+\end{definition} The constants $\frac12$ and $\frac14$ do not play an important role and were chosen for convenience.
+We remark that in the reversible setting the $L^2$ and the $L^\infty$ mixing times satisfy $\mix^{\mathrm{unif}}=2\mix^{(2)}$, while even without reversibility $\mix^{\mathrm{unif}}\le 2\mix^{(2)}$.
+See \cite[equation (8.5)]{MT06} and \cite[equation (2.2)]{cf:Spectral} for a proof in continuous time.
+The proof in discrete time is similar.

-We now move to define the $L_2$ distance, the $L_2$ and uniform mixing time, and the average $L_2$ mixing time, and explain why the average $L_2$ mixing time is robust (and hence the $L_2$ mixing time is robust in the transitive setup, under perturbations that preserve transitivity).
-The content of this section is not used in the proofs of our results.
+In the remainder of this section we show the following. \begin{theorem} The average $L_2$ mixing time is robust for reversible Markov chains in continuous time. \end{theorem} An immediate corollary is that the (usual, not averaged) $L_2$ mixing time is robust in the transitive setup, under perturbations that preserve transitivity (in the discrete time case assuming the holding probabilities are bounded away from 0).
+By the remark above, the same holds for the uniform mixing time.
+Theorem \ref{thm:L2mix} is not needed for the proofs of our main results.
 We added it for the sake of completeness.
+The proof is similar to the one in \cite{cf:Pittet}.